Trading Desk

 Load the instrument — Type the ticker symbol (e.g.,

-Analyze the chart — Review the current price action, identify support/resistance levels, and assess momentum using technical indicators.
+NVDA) in the search field.
+Select the correct result from the dropdown (verify the exchange badge matches your intent). - Analyze the chart — Review the current price action, identify support/resistance levels, and assess momentum using technical indicators.
 Switch timeframes as needed.

-Select direction — Click the green BUY button.
+- Select direction — Click the green BUY button.
 The order form configuration updates to reflect a purchase.

-Choose order type — Select from the dropdown: Market (immediate), Limit (price-controlled), Stop (breakout/protection), or Stop-Limit (price-controlled trigger).
+- Choose order type — Select from the dropdown: Market (immediate), Limit (price-controlled), Stop (breakout/protection), or Stop-Limit (price-controlled trigger).

 -